Trundle/java8_linking_experiments/README.rst

 handler method ``RootRessourceHandler#greet(Context, String)`` (except for the ``Context`` parameter, which every handler receives).

-The current implementation currently limits the path parameters to strings.
-Additionally, only one path parameter is supported at max.
-Note that those are limitations of the implementation, not of the general approach.
+The current implementation only supports up to two path parameters.
+Note that this is a limitation of the implementation, not of the general approach.

 License